A note from owner/designer Megan DeSmidt:

 The endless variety of fabrics, incorporating vast amounts of different patterns, colors, and textures all pieced together with an artistic eye, is what sets our products apart.
 I could never buy an entire bolt of one fabric because I would get tired of working with the same thing over and over!
 Instead, I find my fabrics from a variety of different places, including online companies, retail fabric stores (when they have good sales) and from several interior design manufactures who send along their “left-overs”.
 The more different fabrics I can incorporate into a pattern the better!
 This adds to the uniqueness and aesthetic of my bags and purses.
 Each pattern goes through a process of “testing” during the design process, to include alterations like adding a pocket here or there, changing a regular strap to an adjustable one, and so on.
 Each design is also given a name, often named after the woman who inspired the design, or after an important person in my life!
 (The “Barbie”, for example, is my amazing mother who is also an artist).

-Beginning with selling my designs in higher-end art/craft shows and at the Estes Park Wool Market in 2010, I have slowly and carefully expanded my line and sales venues to include wholesaling to boutique, museum and other retail stores.
+Beginning with selling my designs in high-end art/craft shows and at the Estes Park Wool Market in 2010, I have slowly and carefully expanded my line and sales venues to include wholesaling to boutique, museum and other retail stores.
 And I am still always happy to oblige custom orders!

 Though I continued to make Carpet Bags after leaving the knitting shop in the summer of 2001, I got started in the field I went to school for, Human Services.
 I started my career as an in-home social worker, working with families who had been referred to the Department of Social Services through the Child Welfare Hotline.
 It was a hard job to say the least, and the stress of worrying about other people’s children took its toll on me.
-After just over two years, still making and selling knitting bags all the while, I started working for a local Department of Labor Program as a case manager/employment consultant for 14—21 year olds.
-After two years of this, I finally got to start my own youth employment program in my own mountain community.
+After just over two years, still making and selling knitting bags all the while, I started working for a local Department of Labor Program as a case manager/employment consultant for 14—21 year-olds.
+After two years of this, I finally got to start my own youth employment program in the mountain community i live in.
 The program is called the School to Work Alliance Program (SWAP) where I get to counsel help find employment for 16-25 year-olds with mild/moderate disabilities.
-I have now been managing this program for over 12 years now (and still continue to do so!) but chose to go down to working part-time to expand my business in 2009.
+I have now been managing this program for over 15 years now (and still continue to do so!) but chose to go down to working part-time to expand my business in 2009.
 Since this time I have added a slew of new designs to my line, have hired helpers, and am having a wonderful time seeing where this creative adventure takes me!